cozis/Noja/docs/02_Ifelse.md

 The condition may be any type of expression, but must evaluate to a boolean type.
 No implicit casts are performed.

-When the `else` block is empty, in can me omitted:
+When the `else` block is empty, it can me omitted:
 ```py
 if condition: {
     # Executed when the condition is true